Tesamorelin (5mg / 10mg)

 Tesamorelin Peptide and Lipodystrophy

-Researchers posit that serious immunodeficiences may induce non-alcoholic fatty liver disease (NAFLD) which in clinical cases is reported in nearly 40% of HIV-positive test models.(7) In this study,(5) 61 test subjects with HIV and a high hepatic fat fraction (HFF) were selected as test models.
-These subjects were influenced with Tesamorelin or a placebo for a duration of 12 months.
-The rate of HFF was monitored at the end of the trial.
+Researchers posit that serious immunodeficiencies may induce non-alcoholic fatty liver disease (NAFLD), which in clinical cases is reported in nearly 40% of HIV-positive test models.(7) In this study,(5) 61 test subjects with HIV and a high hepatic fat fraction (HFF) were selected as test models.
+These subjects were influenced with Tesamorelin or a placebo for 12 months.
+The rate of HFF was monitored at the end of the study.
 After 12 months, it was reported by the researchers that 35% of subjects presented with Tesamorelin exhibited an apparent reduction in HFF rate by less than 5% vs. only 4% of subjects receiving placebo exhibited any HFF reduction.
 There was no reported alteration in the glucose levels.

 Tesamorelin Peptide and Cognition

-In this clinical study,(8) immunodeficient test subjects with mild cognitive impairment were observed.
-The main intent of this study was to determine the potential action of Tesamorelin on neurological functioning.
-100 subjects, aged more than 40 years, participated in this trial and underwent Tesamorelin presentation daily for a period of 6 months, followed by all absence of Tesamorelin influence for the next 6 months, and then Tesamorelin was re-introduced once a day for another 6 months.
-The primary outcome of this study was reported in changes in neurocognitive performance measured by the Global Deficit Score (GDS) after the period of 6 and 12 months.
-This study is underway and final results are yet to be posted.
+In this clinical study,(8) immunodeficient models with mild cognitive impairment were observed.
+The main intent of this study was to determine Tesamorelin's potential effect on neurological functioning.
+100 subjects, aged more than 40 years, participated in this trial and underwent Tesamorelin presentation daily for 6 months, followed by all absence of Tesamorelin influence for the next 6 months.
+Then Tesamorelin was re-introduced once a day for another 6 months.
+The primary outcome of this study was reported in changes in neurocognitive performance measured by the Global Deficit Score (GDS) after 6 and 12 months.
+This study is underway, and the final results have not been published.

 Tesamorelin Peptide and Insulin

 The main aim of this study(9) was to determine any potential Tesamorelin might exhibit in altering insulin sensitivity.
 In this clinical trial setting, 53 test subjects with Type II diabetes were observed in this 12-week randomized trial.
-The subjects were divided into three groups each of which received either a lower or higher concentration of Tesamorelin, or a placebo.
-Following the study period of 12 weeks, the concentration of fasting glucose, glycosylated hemoglobin and diabetes control was measured.
+The subjects were divided into three groups, each receiving a lower or higher concentration of Tesamorelin or a placebo.
+Following the study period of 12 weeks, the concentration of fasting glucose, glycosylated hemoglobin, and diabetes control was measured.
 There was no reported significant reduction in either of these parameters.
 The results of all three groups appeared to be indifferent.

 Tesamorelin peptide is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.